Jumpstarter is a new way to fund creative projects for individuals, charities and businesses.

 It’s not uncommon for things to take longer than expected.
 Sometimes the execution of the project proves more difficult than the creator had anticipated.
 If a creator is making a good faith effort to complete their project and is transparent about it, backers should do their best to be patient and understanding while demanding continued accountability from the creator.

 If the problems are severe enough that the creator can’t fulfill their project, creators need to find a resolution.
 Steps could include offering refunds, detailing exactly how funds were used, and other actions to satisfy backers.

-No. Jumpstarter doesn’t issue refunds, as transactions are between Donators and Creators, and creators receive all funds (after fees) soon after their campaign ends.
+No. Jumpstarter doesn’t issue refunds, as transactions are between Project Donators and Creators.
+Project Creators receive all the funds (after fees) soon after a successful campaign ends.

 We started Jumpstarter as a new way for creators and audiences to work together to make things.
 The traditional funding systems are risk-averse and profit-focused, and tons of great ideas never get a chance.
 We thought Jumpstarter could open the door to a much wider variety of ideas and allow everyone to decide what they wanted to see exist in the world.

 Jumpstarter is full of ambitious, innovative, and imaginative ideas.
 Many of the projects you see on Jumpstarter are in earlier stages of development and are looking for a community to bring them to life.
 The fact that Jumpstarter allows creators to take risks and attempt to create something new is a feature, not a bug.

 Click the “Start” button on the top of the page.
 That will take you through the process of building your project.
 All projects must meet Jumpstarter’s project guidelines and all creators must meet eligibility requirements.